News & Insights

 An ignition interlock device, also known as an IID, is a device that is installed in the vehicle of a person who has been convicted of driving under the influence (DUI).
 The main purpose of this device is to prevent the vehicle from starting if any traces of alcohol are detected on the driver’s breath.
 Here are some key details about ignition interlock devices:

-• Mandatory installation: In many states, installing an ignition interlock device is mandatory for certain DUI offenses.
+• Mandatory installation: In many states, installing an ignition interlock device is compulsory for certain DUI offenses.
 According to the law, the convicted individual must install this device in their vehicle.

 • Functionality: The ignition interlock device measures the driver’s breath alcohol concentration (BAC) level.
 If the breath sample exceeds the predetermined limit, usually set at 0.02%, the vehicle will not start.
 Additionally, the driver must usually provide periodic breath samples while driving.

-• Duration of installation: The time that an ignition interlock device must be installed can vary depending on the specific DUI offense and the state.
-Typically, the duration can range from a few months to several years.
+• Duration of installation: The time it takes to install an ignition interlock device can vary depending on the specific DUI offense and the state.
+Typically, the duration ranges from a few months to several years.

 • Cost: The cost associated with installing and maintaining an ignition interlock device is usually the responsibility of the convicted individual.
 This includes installation fees, monthly fees, and fees for calibration and maintenance.